-The College offers Project Qualifications to Academic Scholars in Year 8, high performing da Vinci pupils in Year 9 and to all students in the Lower Sixth.
+The College offers project opportunities to Academic Scholars in Year 8, high performing da Vinci pupils in Year 9 and the Extended project Qualification to all students in the Lower Sixth.
 A Project Qualification is like a mini PhD, comprising an individual research project rather than an exam.
 Project outcomes can be in the form of a dissertation, investigation, artefact or performance.
 Upon completion, students give a ten-minute presentation on their research to teachers and a group of fellow pupils and take questions at the end.
 Pupils are assigned a mentor who provides advice and guidance as required and with whom they meet regularly for direct teaching, instruction and assessment, or other structured learning such as directed assignments or supported individual study.
 Pupils also meet regularly with the librarian and other pupils to be taught the necessary research and independent learning skills needed to undertake such a project.
 Pupils' own private study is an additional commitment to these guided learning hours.
 Extended Projects are welcomed by many universities, and admissions tutors may well use them in differentiating between applicants for offer making.

-The Level 2 Higher Project is worth the equivalent of half a GCSE.
 The Level 3 Extended Project is worth the equivalent of half an A-level.